Organophosphate poisoning: Pregnancy

 Evidence of exposure to OP pesticides during gestation and early postnatal period have been linked to neurodevelopmental effects in animals, specifically rats.
 Animals exposed in utero to chlorpyrifos exhibited decreased balance, poorer cliff avoidance, decreased locomotion, delays in maze performance, and increased gait abnormalities.
 Early gestation is believed to be a critical time period for the neurodevelopmental effects of pesticides.
 OPs affect the cholinergic system of fetuses, so exposure to chlorpyrifos during critical periods of brain development potentially could cause cellular, synaptic, and neurobehavioral abnormalities in animals.
 In rats exposed to methylparathion, studies found reduced AChE activity in all brain regions and subtle alterations in behaviors such as locomotor activity and impaired cage emergence.
 Organophosphates as whole have been linked to decreases in the length of limbs, head circumference, and slower rates of postnatal weight gain in mice.

 Cancer

 The International Agency for Research on Cancer (IARC) found that organophosphate exposure may increase cancer risk.
 Tetrachlorvinphos and parathion were classified as "possibly carcinogenic", malathion, and diazinon.

 Cause

-OP pesticide exposure occurs through inhalation, ingestion and dermal contact.
-Because OP pesticides degrade quickly when exposed to air and light, they have been considered relatively safe to consumers.
-However, OP residues may linger on fruits and vegetables.
+OP poisoning typically occurs after exposure to OP pesticides by inhalation, ingestion and dermal contact.
+OP pesticides have been considered relatively safe, given their tendency to degrade quickly when exposed to air and light; however, residues may remain on fruits and vegetables.
 Certain OP pesticides have been banned for use on some crops, For example, methyl parathion is banned from use on some crops and permitted on others.
 It can also occur through deliberate poisoning using nerve agents such as sarin and tabun.